ahmedesa/laravel-api-tool-kit-docs/filters.md

     'user' => ['first_name', 'last_name']
 ];
 ```
+> **Note**
+> Search functionality is very dangerous to use please check [Optimizing Search Operations in Your Database](https://laravelapitoolkit.com/general-tips#optimizing-search-operations-in-your-database).
 ### Creating Custom Filters
 You can create custom filters by adding new methods to your filter class.
 For example, to filter cars by their manufacturing year:
 ```php